Common childhood viral infections can cause widespread exanthems (rashes):

 - Erythema infectiosum and papular purpuric gloves and socks syndrome (parvovirus)

-- Infantile papular acrodermatitis (Gianotti-Crosti syndrome) is most often caused by infectious mononucleosis (Epstein Barr Virus) or hepatitis B.
+- Papular acrodermatitis of childhood (Gianotti-Crosti syndrome) most often caused by Epstein-Barr Virus or hepatitis B

 - Smallpox, a deadly disease hopefully now eradicated by widespread vaccination

 - Monkeypox, a newly emerged pox virus present in the Congo

 - Chikungunya fever, dengue, dengue haemorrhagic fever, and zika fever (due to arboviruses).

 - Other haemorrhagic fevers include Crimean-Congo haemorrhagic fever (nairovirus), Lassa fever (arenavirus), Ebola haemorrhagic fever, and Marburg haemorrhagic fever (filovirus).